mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/spark/2.12.0-3.0.1/job-scheduling/index.md

 Use the following guidelines to achieve best results:
 - Set the quota conservatively, but be aware that the setting affects the number of jobs that can run concurrently.
 - Decide how much of your cluster's resources to allocate to running drivers.
 Allocated resources are only be used for the {{ model.techShortName }} drivers, meaning that you can decide roughly how many concurrent jobs you would like to have running at a time.
 As additional jobs are submitted, they are queued and run with first-in-first-out semantics.
 - For the most predictable behavior, enforce uniform driver resource requirements and a particular quota size for the Dispatcher.
-For example, if each driver consumes 1.0 cpu and it is desirable to run up to 5 {{ model.techShortName }} jobs concurrently, you should create a quota that specifies 5 CPUs.
+For example, if each driver consumes 1.0 CPU and it is desirable to run up to 5 {{ model.techShortName }} jobs concurrently, you should create a quota that specifies 5 CPUs.

 ### Setting quota for the drivers